Holidaying In An EV – Our Guide For A UK Winter Road Trip

 The temperature of an EV’s battery greatly affects the charging speed.
-In the depths of winter, it can often drop considerably below zero degrees.
-An EV battery has an ideal operating temperature, preferably around 20-40 degrees depending on the car model, which can be difficult to achieve in winter.
+In the depths of winter, it can often drop considerably below zero degrees, especially at night.
+An EV battery has an ideal operating temperature, preferably around 20-40 degrees Celsius depending on the car model, which can be difficult to achieve in winter.
 If the temperature is lower than this, it will affect both charging speed and range.
 This is because the electrochemical processes in the battery slow down as the temperature drops, meaning it can neither take nor deliver its charge as quickly.

 Many people park their car outside or in an unheated garage, resulting in the battery temperature matching that of its surroundings.
 As a result, the EV must use a lot of energy to reheat the battery.

-As a rule, an EV battery won’t reach the ideal operating temperature on a normal drive-in minus degrees.
+As a general rule, an EV battery won’t reach the ideal operating temperature on a normal drive in negative temperatures.
 So, when you come to charge your vehicle, some of the power from the charger goes to heating the battery instead of charging it.
 Consequently, charging takes longer when you arrive at the charging station.
 After charging at a fast speed for a while, the battery will have reached operating temperature, which means the range should be better and you’ll be able to fast charge at the expected speed next time.

-It’s generally difficult to avoid the effects of cold weather on EV batteries in winter, but there are some ways to avoid slow charging.
+It’s generally difficult to avoid the effects of cold weather on EV batteries in winter, but there are some ways to improve slow charging.